jangir02vishal/Snake-Ladder/README.md

 - After a player wins, a "Restart" button appears, allowing players to reset the game and start a new round.
 - The game provides visual feedback when players climb ladders, slide down snakes, or reach the win condition, ensuring players are informed of significant events.

+## Prerequisites

+Before running this project, make sure you have the following installed:
+- Java Development Kit (JDK): JavaFX is a part of the JDK, so you need to have a compatible version installed on your system.

 ## How to Run the Game on your local machine:

 Follow these steps to run the Snake and Ladder game on your local machine: